hanggrian/IIT-ITM510/assignments/quiz7.md

     compilation
 > 4. deleting generic types that cannot be correctly resolved during compilation

-**C**. replacing generic types with their upper bound, or with Object, during
+**C.** replacing generic types with their upper bound, or with Object, during
     compilation

 ## Problem 5